manageandmore/my_mm/README.md

 ## Notion Setup

-Add the `NOTION_INTEGRATION_TOKEN` variable in the vercel settings with the following:
+Add the `NOTION_INTEGRATION_TOKEN` environment variable in the vercel settings with the following:

 - Go to `https://www.notion.so/my-integrations`
 - Open the **MM App** integration